o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    return adjustedWorldPosition;
    ```

+   {{< note >}}
    Note that `currentBending.w` is passed in to the detail bending function.
 This is the overall bending length we want according to the wind strength and direction.
+   {{< /note >}}

-1. Now, we need to set the actual vertex shader outputs to use the output from the detail bending function.
-We need to set the world position so the code following the conditional can update the positions correctly.
+1. We need to set the actual vertex shader outputs to use the output from the detail bending function.
+Set the world position so the code following the conditional can update the positions correctly.

    ```hlsl
    if (o_color_isBound)